Dev components for report applications

 - calendars and more.

-Charts are the iconic visualization that everyone should have.
-Simply because these figures are much more understandable and can extract insights from the data that you didn’t even know about.
+Charts are truly iconic visualization that everyone should have.
+Simply because these figures are much more understandable and can reveal some even hidden insights within the data.

 - 8 types of charts and graphs: Line, Linear with Areas, Bar, Pie, Radar, Polar, Bubble and Scatterplot (Scatter).